Matt Fregon

 Matthew John Fregon is an Australian politician.
-He has been a Labor Party member of the Victorian Legislative Assembly since November 2018, representing the seat of Mount Waverley.
+He has been a Labor Party member of the Victorian Legislative Assembly since November 2018, representing the seat of Mount Waverley from 2018 to 2022 and Ashwood from 2022 onwards.

 Before his election, Fregon owned and managed a small IT firm.
 Fregon completed a Bachelor of Business (Computing) at Deakin University in 1992.

 On 20 December 2022, Fregon was elected as Deputy Speaker of the Legislative Assembly.